 Animal House, when John Belushi says, “Guess what I am!” and puts mashed potatoes in his mouth and then blasts them out by smacking his hands against both sides of his face.
 “I’m a zit…get it?”

 The chocolate tasting scene in Romantics Anonymous.
-[Editor's Note: We'd not heard of this French flick but we just swooned—seriously, we swooned—to its trailer.
+[Editor’s Note: We’d not heard of this French flick but we just swooned—seriously, we swooned—to its trailer.
 What can we say?
-We're romantics.
-And not just when it comes to chocolate.]
+We’re romantics.]

 —Mark Harvey Levine